s1ryx/skipbo/README.md

 - Check card follows sequence rules
 - Ensure building pile isn't complete (hasn't reached 12)

+## Disclaimer

+**This is a hobby/educational project.**

+Skip-Bo® is a registered trademark of Mattel, Inc. All intellectual property rights, including game rules, mechanics, and the Skip-Bo brand, belong to their respective owners (Mattel, Inc.).

+This project is an independent, non-commercial implementation created for educational and hobby purposes.
+The code in this repository is original work and is made available under the MIT License (see below).
+However, this does **not** grant any rights to the Skip-Bo trademark, brand, or game design.

+**I am not affiliated with, endorsed by, or associated with Mattel, Inc. in any way.**

+If you are a representative of Mattel, Inc. and have concerns about this project, please contact me directly.

 ## License

 MIT License - Feel free to use and modify!